Do you love the glitz and glamour of a 5-star hotel room? Do you get anxious with anticipation over what amenities your hotel room will offer?

 For the full description, check out our guide on how to make a hotel bed at home, but here is a quick summary:

 Decorative pillows are just that – decorative.
-They’re basically art.
+They’re basically art, of course.
 Try to match them with any other pieces of artwork that you might have in the room.

 For an exact hotel replica – add a foam pad, and a mattress pad, for that plush lofty feel.
 With a bed like this, you’ll probably drift off before you have the chance to read that novel.